Whimsyduke/SC2_GameTranslater/HowtoUse/Readme_enUS.md

 3.Apply
 -------------

->Apply the process then the target languages will be overlaped.
+>Apply the process then the target languages will be overwritten.

 Main Translation Zone